 About us/Who we are:

-The Environment Network (DEN) was established in the spring of 2012 and has grown this past eight years to include approximately 470 Anglicans and others, mostly Anglican, mostly in Nova Scotia & Prince Edward Island but from a number of other dioceses in Canada and people from other parts of the world.
+DEN was established in the spring of 2012 and has grown this past nine years to include more than 500 Anglicans and others, mostly Anglican, mostly in Nova Scotia & Prince Edward Island but from a number of other dioceses in Canada, other faith traditions and people from other parts of the world.

 To support Anglicans in living out the 5th Mark of Mission, “To strive to safeguard the integrity of creation and sustain and renew the life of the earth”.